iansmith/parigot/site/content/en/docs/Reference/api/proto/_index.md

 exit machinery to be invoked at some (soonish) point in the future.
 Note that due to concurrent calls to Exit() the exit code received may not be the same as the one sent via ExitRequest!
+Note that _only_ the caller of Exit() receives this response; if other processes need to be shutdown, that is handled via SynchExit.

 | Field | Type | Label | Description |